Ælfwine of Warwick

-Ælfwine of Warwick was a Sheriff of Warwickshire under William the Conquorer, and one of the few Anglo-Saxons to retain their lands after the conquest.
+Ælfwine of Warwick was a Sheriff of Warwickshire under William the Conqueror, and one of the few Anglo-Saxons to retain their lands after the conquest.
+He died before 1087.

 Family

 His mother was Erminhild de Warwick and his father was Wigod de Wallingford, Earl of Wallington and a descendant of both Egbert III of England, and Charles Martel.

 His wife was Horne and children were: